 HSBC Water Programme

 Water is vital to building healthy communities and developing national economies.
-That’s why we continue to support the HSBC Water Programme, a long-term, international initiative operated in partnership with the charities Earthwatch, WaterAid and WWF and local project partners.
+That’s why we in 2012, we launched the HSBC Water Programme, a long-term, international initiative operated in partnership with the charities Earthwatch, WaterAid and WWF and local project partners.

-The programme aims to provide and protect water sources, inform and educate communities in need, and enable people to prosper and drive economic development across the world.
+This eight-year programme aimed to provide and protect water sources, inform and educate communities in need, and enable people to prosper and drive economic development.

 The Water Programme began as a five-year initiative running between 2012 and 2016, backed by USD100 million of support from HSBC.
 By the end of 2016 the partners had exceeded their original five-year targets.
-Building on these achievements, HSBC extended the programme for a further three years (from 2017 to 2019) and provided a further USD50 million of funding, bringing the total support over eight years to USD150 million.
+Building on these achievements, HSBC extended the programme for a further three years and provided a further USD50 million of funding, bringing the total support over eight years to USD150 million.
 The Water Programme partners have made a difference to communities around the world:

 We publish regularly updated information on our performance in relation to environmental, social and governance issues.
 This helps us understand the impact of our actions on people and the planet.